peteroupc/MailLib/docs/PeterO.Mail.Message.md

     public sealed class Message

-Represents an email message, and contains methods and properties for accessing and modifying email message data.
-This class implements the Internet Message Format (RFC 5322) and Multipurpose Internet Mail Extensions (MIME; RFC 2045-2047, RFC 2049).
+Represents an email message, and contains methods and properties for ccessing and modifying email message data.
+This class implements the nternet Message Format (RFC 5322) and Multipurpose Internet Mail xtensions (MIME; RFC 2045-2047, RFC 2049).

-<b>Thread safety:</b> This class is mutable; its properties can be changed.
-None of its instance methods are designed to be thread safe.
-Therefore, access to objects from this class must be synchronized if multiple threads can access them at the same time.
+<b>Thread safety:</b>This class is mutable; its properties can be changed.
+None of its nstance methods are designed to be thread safe.
+Therefore, access to bjects from this class must be synchronized if multiple threads can ccess them at the same time.

-The following lists known deviations from the mail specifications (Internet Message Format and MIME):
+The following lists known deviations from the mail specifications Internet Message Format and MIME):

- * The content-transfer-encodings "quoted-printable" and "base64" are treated as 7bit instead if they occur in a message or body part with content type "multipart/*" or "message/*" (other than "message/global", "message/global-headers", "message/global-disposition-notification", or "message/global-delivery-status").
+ * The content-transfer-encodings "quoted-printable" and "base64" are reated as 7bit instead if they occur in a message or body part with ontent type "multipart/*" or "message/*" (other than message/global", "message/global-headers", message/global-disposition-notification", or message/global-delivery-status").

- * If a message has two or more Content-Type header fields, it is treated as having a content type of "application/octet-stream", unless one or more of the header fields is syntactically invalid.
+ * If a message has two or more Content-Type header fields, it is reated as having a content type of "application/octet-stream", unless ne or more of the header fields is syntactically invalid.

- * Illegal UTF-8 byte sequences appearing in header field values are replaced with replacement characters.
-Moreover, UTF-8 is parsed everywhere in header field values, even in those parts of some structured header fields where this appears not to be allowed.
-(UTF-8 is a character encoding for the Unicode character set.)
+ * Illegal UTF-8 byte sequences appearing in header field values are eplaced with replacement characters.
+Moreover, UTF-8 is parsed verywhere in header field values, even in those parts of some tructured header fields where this appears not to be allowed.
+(UTF-8 s a character encoding for the Unicode character set.)

- * This implementation can parse a message even if that message is without a From header field, without a Date header field, or without both.
+ * This implementation can parse a message even if that message is ithout a From header field, without a Date header field, or without oth.

- * The To and Cc header fields are allowed to contain only comments and whitespace, but these "empty" header fields will be omitted when generating.
+ * The To and Cc header fields are allowed to contain only comments and hitespace, but these "empty" header fields will be omitted when enerating.

- * There is no line length limit imposed when parsing header fields, except header field names.
+ * There is no line length limit imposed when parsing header fields, xcept header field names.

- * There is no line length limit imposed when parsing quoted-printable or base64 encoded bodies.
+ * There is no line length limit imposed when parsing quoted-printable r base64 encoded bodies.

- * If the transfer encoding is absent and the content type is "message/rfc822", bytes with values greater than 127 (called "8-bit bytes" in the rest of this summary) are still allowed, despite the default value of "7bit" for "Content-Transfer-Encoding".
+ * If the transfer encoding is absent and the content type is message/rfc822", bytes with values greater than 127 (called "8-bit ytes" in the rest of this summary) are still allowed, despite the efault value of "7bit" for "Content-Transfer-Encoding".

- * In the following cases, if the transfer encoding is absent, declared as 7bit, or treated as 7bit, 8-bit bytes are still allowed:
+ * In the following cases, if the transfer encoding is absent, declared s 7bit, or treated as 7bit, 8-bit bytes are still allowed:

- * (a) The preamble and epilogue of multipart messages, which will be ignored.
+ * (a) The preamble and epilogue of multipart messages, which will be gnored.

- * (b) If the charset is declared to be  `utf-8` .
+ * (b) If the charset is declared to be ` utf-8
+          ` .

- * (c) If the content type is "text/html" and the charset is declared to be  `us-ascii` , "windows-1252", "windows-1251", or "iso-8859-*" (all single byte encodings).
+ * (c) If the content type is "text/html" and the charset is declared to e ` us-ascii
+          ` , "windows-1252", "windows-1251", or "iso-8859-*" (all single byte ncodings).

  * (d) In non-MIME message bodies and in text/plain message bodies.
-Any 8-bit bytes are replaced with the substitute character byte (0x1a).
+Any -bit bytes are replaced with the substitute character byte (0x1a).

- * If the message starts with the word "From" (and no other case variations of that word) followed by one or more space (U+0020) not followed by colon, that text and the rest of the text is skipped up to and including a line feed (U+000A).
-(See also RFC 4155, which describes the so-called "mbox" convention with "From" lines of this kind.)
+ * If the message starts with the word "From" (and no other case ariations of that word) followed by one or more space (U+0020) not ollowed by colon, that text and the rest of the text is skipped up to nd including a line feed (U+000A).
+(See also RFC 4155, which escribes the so-called "mbox" convention with "From" lines of this ind.)

+ * The name `
+            ascii
- * The name  `ascii`  is treated as a synonym for `us-ascii` , despite being a reserved name under RFC 2046.
-The name  `cp1252`  is treated as a synonym for  `windows-1252` , even though it's not an IANA registered alias.
+          ` is treated as a synonym for ` us-ascii
+          ` , despite being a reserved name under RFC 2046.
+The name `
+            cp1252
+          ` is treated as a synonym for ` windows-1252
+          ` , even though it's not an IANA registered alias.

  * The following deviations involve encoded words under RFC 2047:

- * (a) If a sequence of encoded words decodes to a string with a CTL character (U+007F, or a character less than U+0020 and not TAB) after being converted to Unicode, the encoded words are left un-decoded.
+ * (a) If a sequence of encoded words decodes to a string with a CTL haracter (U+007F, or a character less than U+0020 and not TAB) after eing converted to Unicode, the encoded words are left un-decoded.

- * (b) This implementation can decode encoded words regardless of the character length of the line in which they appear.
-This implementation can generate a header field line with one or more encoded words even if that line is more than 76 characters long.
-(This implementation follows the recommendation in RFC 5322 to limit header field lines to no more than 78 characters, where possible.)
+ * (b) This implementation can decode encoded words regardless of the haracter length of the line in which they appear.
+This implementation an generate a header field line with one or more encoded words even f that line is more than 76 characters long.
+(This implementation ollows the recommendation in RFC 5322 to limit header field lines to o more than 78 characters, where possible.)

-It would be appreciated if users of this library contact the author if they find other ways in which this implementation deviates from the mail specifications or other applicable specifications.
+It would be appreciated if users of this library contact the author if hey find other ways in which this implementation deviates from the mail pecifications or other applicable specifications.

-Note that this class currently doesn't support the "padding" parameter for message bodies with the media type "application/octet-stream" or treated as that media type (see RFC 2046 sec.
+Note that this class currently doesn't support the "padding" parameter or message bodies with the media type "application/octet-stream" or reated as that media type (see RFC 2046 sec.
 4.5.1).

-Note that this implementation can decode an RFC 2047 encoded word that uses ISO-2022-JP (the only supported encoding that uses code switching) even if the encoded word's payload ends in a different mode from "ASCII mode".
+Note that this implementation can decode an RFC 2047 encoded word that ses ISO-2022-JP (the only supported encoding that uses code switching) ven if the encoded word's payload ends in a different mode from "ASCII ode".
 (Each encoded word still starts in "ASCII mode", though.)
-This, however, is not a deviation to RFC 2047 because the relevant rule only concerns bringing the output device back to "ASCII mode" after the decoded text is displayed (see last paragraph of sec.
-6.2) -- since the decoded text is converted to Unicode rather than kept as ISO-2022-JP, this is not applicable since there is no such thing as "ASCII mode" in the Unicode Standard.
+This, owever, is not a deviation to RFC 2047 because the relevant rule only oncerns bringing the output device back to "ASCII mode" after the ecoded text is displayed (see last paragraph of sec.
+6.2) -- since the ecoded text is converted to Unicode rather than kept as ISO-2022-JP, his is not applicable since there is no such thing as "ASCII mode" in he Unicode Standard.

-Note that this library (the MailLib library) has no facilities for sending and receiving email messages, since that's outside this library's scope.
+Note that this library (the MailLib library) has no facilities for ending and receiving email messages, since that's outside this ibrary's scope.

 ### Message Constructor

     public Message(
         byte[] bytes);

-Initializes a new instance of the [PeterO.Mail.Message](PeterO.Mail.Message.md) class.
+Initializes a new instance of the[PeterO.Mail.Message](PeterO.Mail.Message.md)class.
 Reads from the given byte array to initialize the message.

 <b>Parameters:</b>